-... explanations in computational neuroscience are subject to precisely these same norms [the norms of mechanistic explanation].
-The cost imposed by departing from this view... is the loss of a clear distinction between computational models that genuinely explain how a given phenomenon is actually produced versus those that merely describe how it might possibly be produced...
-And it is precisely by adhering to this distinction (along with a distinction between merely describing or saving a phenomenon and explaining it), that one can identify models in computational neuroscience possessing explanatory force.
+Explanations in computational neuroscience are subject to precisely these same norms [the norms of mechanistic explanation].
+The cost imposed by departing from this view...is the loss of a clear distinction between computational models that genuinely explain how a given phenomenon is actually produced versus those that merely describe how it might possibly be produced...And it is precisely by adhering to this distinction (along with a distinction between merely describing or saving a phenomenon and explaining it), that one can identify models in computational neuroscience possessing explanatory force.
 (Kaplan 2011, 346)

-Levy (2013) provides a nice gloss on the view that he calls explanatory mechanism: "...to understand a phenomenon one must look under the hood and discern its underlying structure" (p.11 pdf).6

-The idea that a model has explanatory force just to the extent that it reveals the causal structure of an underlying mechanism is explicated in terms of what Kaplan calls a model-mechanism-mapping (3M) constraint on explanatory models:
+Levy (2013) provides a useful gloss on the view that he calls explanatory mechanism: "to understand a phenomenon one must look under the hood and discern its underlying structure" (107).
+The idea that a cognitive model has explanatory force just to the extent that it reveals the causal structure of an underlying mechanism is explicated in terms of what Kaplan calls a model-mechanism-mapping (3M) constraint on explanatory models:

 (3M) A model of a target phenomenon explains that phenomenon to the extent that (a) the variables in the model correspond to identifiable components, activities, and organizational features of the target mechanism that produces, maintains, or underlies the phenomenon, and (b) the (perhaps mathematical) dependencies posited among these (perhaps mathematical) variables in the model correspond to causal relations among the components of the target mechanism.
-(Kaplan 2011, 347; see also Kaplan & Craver 2011, 611)
+(Kaplan 2011, 347; see also Kaplan and Craver 2011, 611)

 The 3M Constraint is claimed to distinguish genuine explanations in cognitive neuroscience from mere descriptions and predictive devices (Kaplan 2011, 340).
+There is no doubt that many explanatory models in cognitive neuroscience do conform to the new mechanists' strictures.
+But if the 3M Constraint is a necessary condition on genuine explanation, then many promising cognitive models turn out not to be explanatory.6